Traman2/BlackBoard-Scrubber/README.md

 - **Multiple Export Options**: Download data as CSV files or sync directly with ElevAIte portal
 - **Calendar Integration**: Seamlessly sync assignments with Google Calendar
 - **Automation Tools**: Powerful automation capabilities to speed up your scheduling workflows
-- **Open Source**: Released under GNU GPL-3.0 License
- - **Open Source**: Free and open-source

-Transform your academic management from manual drudgery to automated efficiency with BlackBoard Crawler.
+Transform your academic management from manual drudgery to automated efficiency with BlackBoard Scrubber.

 ### 🛠️ Setup & Installation